Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/SplitCurve/documentation.md

 ### Note(s)

-* Very similar functionality to the *insert knot* node.
-Both nodes apply a point to a line, the *split curve* node will divide that curve into two separate primitives based on the point, whereas the *insert knot* node will place a control point on that curve.
+* Very similar functionality to the [**Insert knot**](/nodes/InsertKnot/documentation.md) node.
+Both nodes apply a point to a line, where this node will divide a curve into two separate primitives (or a single point), whereas the [**Insert knot**](/nodes/InsertKnot/documentation.md) node will place a point on that curve.

 * Other names for this node include: SplitCurve, Cut, and Carve.